 - Use multiple name servers from DNS multiple providers.
 If one DNS server or provider is compromised, than the other may still hold the correct CAA records and would block any certificate issuance request.
 (This depends on the CA’s DNS lookup implementation.)

-- Set long TTL of up to a week, as these records are not expected to change often.
+- Set long TTL of up to a week, as these records aren’t expected to change often.
 Long-lived caching can be considered a security feature when it comes to CAA records.

 - Sign your CAA records using DNSSEC to prevent any in-transit tampering.